Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 *Anātman* can be read epistemically (“No law explains a self”), phenomenologically (“No phenomenon is self”), or ontologically (“There is no self”).

-*Anitya* is often collapsed into “everything changes,” which oversimplifies both scope and context.
+*Anitya* is often reduced to “everything changes,” which oversimplifies both its scope and its implications.

 Curiously, *dharma* are said to be not-self and impermanent, while *saṃskāra*—fabricated or conditioned things—are said to be *duḥkha*.
-The significance of this disctinction remains unresolved across traditions.
+The significance of this distinction remains unresolved across traditions.

 ---